Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 Other factors to consider

-Are you relatively early in your career path?
+Are you relatively early along in your career path?
 Do you plan on expanding your family?
 Do you anticipate any other major changes in the future?
 If so, then it’s likely that your life insurance needs will change (perhaps dramatically) in the years ahead.

 There are two main ways for dealing with these sorts of things.
 One is to try and project your needs and size your life insurance policy accordingly.
 The other is to buy the right policy for today, and then simply replace it at some point in the future.